 Determining fault in a motorcycle accident is complicated.
-A San Jose motorcycle accident attorney at Needham Kepner & Fish LLP can help you prove that the other vehicle caused your accident.
-We inspect the scene of the accident, gather evidence and interview witnesses to build your case, so you can collect compensation for your injuries.
+However, a San Jose motorcycle accident attorney at our firm can help you prove that the other vehicle caused your accident.

 Motorcyclists Must Overcome Stereotype